Making Milk: Breast Changes & Nipple Types

 • Nipples stick out more

 After baby is born and the placenta is delivered, this triggers your body to start making more milk.
 Your supply will “come in” more plentifully the more often and effectively baby is latching.
 The first 24 hours have an impact on long-term milk production.
 Breastfeed (or hand express) early (within the 1st hour of birth) and often (on demand~8-12 times in 24 hours).
 Removing milk from your breasts triggers the milk-making hormone, prolactin, which tells your breasts to keep producing.
 Breasts continually produce milk and are never completely empty.
+Skin-to-skin contact immediately after delivery, and for many months afterward, is very beneficial for milk supply.
+Click here to learn about the ABCs of breastfeeding, a simple guide to understanding the basics of breastfeeding.

 SOURCE: